Collaborative Seed Grants

 2.1 Applicants must be:

-2.1.1 enrolled PhD students who are within 12 months of submission of their thesis
+- 2.1.1 enrolled PhD students within 12 months of submission of their thesis

-2.1.2 or level A, B or C academics who are within 10 years of their PhD being awarded
+- 2.1.2 or level A, B or C academics who are within 10 years of their PhD being awarded (excluding career interruptions)

-2.2 Applicants must be employed by, or enrolled in a PhD with, Alfred Health, Monash University, Baker IDI Heart and Diabetes Institute, or the Burnet Institute.
+2.2 Applicants must be employed by, or enrolled in a PhD with, Alfred Health, Monash University, Centre for Eye Research Australia, Baker IDI Heart and Diabetes Institute, or the Burnet Institute within the AMREP precinct.